skoolkid/skoolkit/sphinx/source/commands.rst

     tap2sna.py [options] INPUT [OUTFILE]
     tap2sna.py @FILE [args]

-  Convert a TAP or TZX file (which may be inside a zip archive) into an SZX or Z80 snapshot.
-INPUT may be the full URL to a remote zip archive or TAP/TZX file, or the path to a local file.
+  Convert a PZX, TAP or TZX file (which may be inside a zip archive) into an SZX or Z80 snapshot.
+INPUT may be the full URL to a remote zip archive or tape file, or the path to a local file.
 Arguments may be read from FILE instead of (or as well as) being given on the command line.